Jump Menu : Content | Explore | Comments | Search | Home | Sitemap | Contact | Login | Access.

 }

-Examining this code, we first notice the straightforward (X)HTML markup.
+Examining our CSS-centering code, we first notice the straightforward (X)HTML markup.
 As with our original method, only two divisions are required to make it work.
 Looking at the heavily commented CSS code, the trick behind this technique becomes clear.

 After setting the document height to 100%, we invoke the ancient powers of the IE centering hack to center the “content” division horizontally.
 No surprises there.
 Then, the ol’ vertical magic happens thanks to the “distance” div, which is set at 50% height and floated left with a width of 1px.
 Finally, positioned relative to the distance div, the content div copmpletes the IE centering hack and establishes the final width and height of the absolutely centered division.

 If I did my job, everything you need to implement this technique is explained via the comments in the code.
-Note that the last two blocks of code apply only to IE5 Mac, so feel free to exclude it if you could care less about such antiquity 1.
-And finally, to get a better idea of what exactly is happening with this method, try removing the padding and margin from the body selector and check the results.
+Note that the last two blocks of code apply only to IE5 Mac, so feel free to exclude it if you could care less about such antiquity1.
+And finally, to get a better idea of how it works, try removing the padding and margin from the body selector and check the results.

 Overall, this seems like a solid absolute-centering technique that would be somewhat easier to implement (less math) than our original version.
 Especially if you are experiencing the same scrollbar issues as Max, I would definitely give this method a try.
 According to the original author, this technique works in just about every browser that you would ever need.
 Of course, if you are concerned about potential layout conflicts arising due to floating your primary layout divs, you may want to consider the absolute-positioning technique.
 In any case, having a choice when it comes to CSS layouts is definitely a good thing ;)